scottcarver/wp-inquirist/README.md

 ## 🧨 Install with WP CLI
 If you have the command-line tool [WP CLI](https://wp-cli.org/) you can quickly install this plugin with this command: `wp plugin install https://github.com/scottcarver/wp-inquirist/archive/refs/heads/main.zip --activate`

+## 🕔 TGMPA Version
+The version of TGMPA (2.6.1) located in `lib` was added using `composer create-project tgmpa/tgm-plugin-activation --no-dev` which is recommended in the documentation.